Khan232001/CS4348.501_Project3/devlog.md

 **End of Session Reflection:**
 The `insert` command now successfully adds a key/value pair to an empty tree and updates the root.
 I confirmed it writes the root node to block 1 and sets up the next available block as 2.
 Tomorrow, I’ll start implementing insertion into existing nodes and consider handling node splits when full.
+## 2025-05-02 20:00

+**Thoughts So Far:**
+The B-Tree now supports inserting into an empty tree.
+Today’s goal is to support multiple insertions into the root node and reject inserts when the node is full.
+I’m assuming the root has room and focusing on correct insertion logic in sorted order.

+**Plan:**
+- Read the root node from disk
+- If the node has space, insert the new key/value in sorted order
+- If it’s full, print a message (splitting will be handled tomorrow)
+- Update the node on disk after insertion

+**End of Session Reflection:**
+I successfully inserted multiple key/value pairs into the root node, preserving sorted order.
+The insert function reads the root, updates it in memory, and writes it back to disk.
+Tomorrow I’ll add node-splitting logic.